 2. Privacy Concerns

 Why do employees hate employee monitoring systems so much?

-It’s because they feel like their privacy is being violated.
+It’s because they feel like you’re violating their privacy.

-Employees who feel like they’re being monitored unfairly can experience drops in morale.
+Employees who feel like you’re monitoring them unfairly can experience a decline in morale.
 This is especially common among those who are experiencing monitoring for the first time.

 Here are some intrusive employee tracking tools you should avoid: